SradnickDev/GridBasedBuilding/README.md

 Short Introduction :

 - it is still a Prototype
-- alot of the Code isnt commented(tryin to this)
+- alot of the Code isnt commented(tryin to do this)

 - ok, like the name said based on a  3D Grid
 - each Grid Node stores some Information